TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ## Game > Gamebase > Upgrade Guide

-## 2.27.0

-### iOS

-#### ImageNotice

-* Fixed an issue where image notifications were not displayed in Unity.
-     * If you are using a version lower than Gamebase iOS SDK 2.27.0, image notifications may not be displayed in Unity.
-     * When using image notifications, use Gamebase iOS SDK 2.27.0 or higher.

 ## 2.26.0

 ### Unity

-* If you're using this version, you need to manually delete `Assets/Gamebase/Toast/IAP/Plugins` before use.
+* If you're using this version, you need to manually delete **Assets/Gamebase/Toast/IAP/Plugins** before use.
+    * If Gamebase Unity SDK 2.27.0 or higher is applied, you do not need to delete it.

 ### Unreal